 Anne Eve Hi, this is Anne.
 Have you heard that I will come to Paris in November?
-Oh, hello Anne, I am glad you are calling!
+Oh, hello Anne, I am glad you are calling! riave you heard that I will come to Falls in November?
 No, that was new to me.
 What brings you here?

-Figure G.2/H.323 - Possible display of a one-to-one text call
+Figure G.2 - Possible display of a one-to-one text call